Open-EO/openeo-python-client/docs/auth.rst

 -----------------------

-With the ``add-basic`` subcommand you can add Basic HTTP Auth credentials for a given backend to the config.
+With the ``add-basic`` subcommand you can add Basic HTTP Auth credentials for a given back-end to the config.
 It will interactively ask for username and password and try if these credentials work::